nya3jp/tast/docs/quickstart.md

 }
 ```

-Back in your chroot, run the following:
+Back in your chroot, run `tast` again:

 ```sh
 tast -verbose run <test-device-ip> ui.ChromeSanity
 ```

-(Note how `-build=false` is omitted; as a result, the `tast` command will
-rebuild tests locally and push them to the device.
-You may be prompted to
-install some dependencies needed to build tests; if so, run the provided
-`emerge` command and then re-run the `tast` command.)

-This time, the updated test should additionally open a Google search page.
+This time, the test should additionally open a Google search page.

 Return to the test file and add the following statement at the end of the
 function: